-CALENDAR DESCRIPTION:

-A continuation of the investigation into the discipline of English and the ways in which those in that discipline think about and analyze literary and everyday language practices.
+CALENDAR DESCRIPTION: A continuation of the investigation into the discipline of English and the ways in which those in that discipline think about and analyze literary and everyday language practices.
 Instruction in writing and researching will build on the basic skills taught in EN 1111 or EN 1131.

-CREDIT/CONTACT HOURS:

-EN 1112 consists of three hours of instructional time each week.
+CREDIT/CONTACT HOURS: EN 1112 (3 credits) consists of three hours of instructional time each week.

-DELIVERY MODE(S):

-The course work includes lectures, instructor-led class discussions and group work-both in-class panel discussions and online discussion forums on Moodle.
+DELIVERY MODE(S): The course work includes lectures, instructor-led class discussions and group work-both in-class panel discussions and online discussion forums on Moodle.

-OBJECTIVES:

-The primary objective of EN1112 is to improve writing, oral communication skills, critical thinking and knowledge of prose forms.
+OBJECTIVES (OPTIONAL): The primary objective of EN1112 is to improve writing, oral communication skills, critical thinking and knowledge of poetry, drama and related arts.
 Upon successful completion of the course, students should be able to: